arcube-org/arcube-integration-guide/docs/arcube-platforms.md

 ##### Process:

-1. The tenant (Merchant of Record) collects the full payment directly
+1. The tenant (Merchant of Record) directly collects the payment in full from passengers (flight + all ancillaries).
-    > from passengers.

-2. On a bi-weekly/monthly basis, the tenant remits Arcube's share +
+2. On a bi-weekly/monthly basis, the tenant remits ancillary costs to Arcube.
-    > ancillary costs.

-3. Arcube then disburses payments promptly to the relevant ancillary
+3. Arcube then disburses payments to the relevant ancillary suppliers promptly.
-    > suppliers.

 **Note:** If Tenant's payment processor supports split payments, Arcube can enable settlement at source, where each party receives their share directly at